allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 First, create the commitment without any people associated to it.
 Then add people to the commitment.

-1. Click the Add Commitment button and select Add a Person Commitment 2.
-On the new line, enter:
+1. Click the Add Commitment button and select Add a Person Commitment

+2. On the new line, enter:

-A. Start Date and Time.
+    1. Start Date and Time.

-B. End Date and Time.
+    2. End Date and Time.

-C. Commitment Type \(Mandatory Field\).
+    3. Commitment Type \(Mandatory Field\).

-D. Commitment Name, e.g., “Local Area Survival” \(Mandatory Field\).
+    4. Commitment Name, e.g., “Local Area Survival” \(Mandatory Field\).

-E. Remarks, e.g., “10 slots for 757 TS, 8 slots for 758 TS”.
+    5. Remarks, e.g., “10 slots for 757 TS, 8 slots for 758 TS”.

 3. Click on the blue line above the commitment that you created to save.